-Antibe's subsidiary, Citagenix, leases approximately 12,000+ square feet of office and warehouse space in Laval, Quebec.
+Antibe's subsidiary, Citagenix, leases approximately 12,700 square feet of office and warehouse space in Laval, Quebec.
 The office space serves as the corporate headquarters for Citagenix and drives its key commercial activities, including: management, sales support, logistics and distribution.
 The warehouse is an FDA registered facility and facilitates both domestic and international shipments.
 The Company has long-term leases with respect to its premises in Laval, Quebec.
 Future minimum payments over the next 5 years are \$975,308.
 In addition, the Company is obligated to pay for its proportional share of maintenance and other related cost for the leased premises.
+Citagenix also leases approximately 1,000 square feet of warehouse space in Highland, Michigan to support sales in the United States.